-Section 715.
+Section 716.
 Discharge of Employee for Jury Service; Penalty.

-Every person, firm, or corporation who discharges an employee or causes an employee to be discharged because of said employee's absence from his employment by reason of said employee's having been required to serve as a juror on a jury of the Nation's District Court, or any other Court, shall be guilty of an Offense, and, upon conviction thereof, shall be punishable by a fine not to exceed Five Hundred Dollars (\$500.00).
+Every person, firm, or corporation who discharges an employee or causes an employee to be discharged because of said employee's absence from his employment by reason of said employee's having been required to serve as a jury of the Nation's District Court, or any other Court, shall be guilty of an Offense, and, upon conviction thereof, shall be punishable by a fine not to exceed five hundred dollars (\$500.00).

-Section 716.
+Section 717.
 Civil Liability; Damages.